HamzaFB/hamzafb.github.io/_posts/2022-09-04-notes-on-bayesian-online-change-point-detection.md

 This model can be used to detect different type of change-points and has known many extensions over the last few years.\
 Given a time series, we are interested in detecting structural changes as new data comes in [^1].\
-A great explanation of this paper can be found in {% cite  gundersen%}].\
+A great explanation of this paper can be found in {% cite  gundersen%}.\
 You might ask, why reading this post then?
 There is three main reasons.\
 First, I will try to clarify parts that were not trivial to me despite reading the paper and the post above (e.g. a tiny mistake was made in the math